mlammens/ENS-623-Research-Stats-Spring-2018/pages/syllabus.md

 activity, you will not be allowed to use technology in the classroom thereafter.

-### Academic integrity
+### Academic Integrity

-All members of the Pace community are expected to behave with honesty and integrity, as outlined in the student handbook.
+All members of the Pace community are expected to behave with honesty and integrity, as outlined in [Academic Integrity Code](http://www.pace.edu/sites/default/files/files/student-handbook/pace-university-academic-integrity-code.pdf).
 The following statement is from the Student Handbook:

 > Students are required to be honest and ethical in satisfying their